mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.4/cli-reference/dcos-edgelb-show/index.md

 dcos edgelb show ping-lb
 ```

-The command retunrs information similar to the following:
+The command returns information similar to the following:

 ```bash
 Summary: